tommay/spudoku/README.md

 among us, *Evil* (bwa ha ha).

-SpudoKu can also show you the complete solution to the ColorKu puzzle by clicking the "Solved" button, or it can show you the solution of each ball individually by clicking on that ball.
+SpudoKu can also show you the complete solution to the ColorKu puzzle by clicking the "Show Solution" button, or it can show you the solution of each ball individually by clicking on that ball.

 **In the works:** I intend to hook SpudoKu up to my sudoku solver